 Medical Weight Management with GLP-1 Medications

 Physician-supervised weight loss with semaglutide and tirzepatide.
-Prescribed and monitored by a board-certified internist at a concierge medicine practice in El Dorado Hills, CA.
+Prescribed and monitored by a board-certified internist at a small-panel practice in El Dorado Hills, CA.

 How the Program Works

-GLP-1 receptor agonists are among the most effective medications for weight management ever developed.
-Originally used for type 2 diabetes, medications like semaglutide (Ozempic, Wegovy) and tirzepatide (Mounjaro, Zepbound) have shown average weight loss of 15–22% of body weight in clinical trials.
+GLP-1 receptor agonists are among the most effective medications for weight management currently available.
+Originally developed for type 2 diabetes, medications like semaglutide (Ozempic, Wegovy) and tirzepatide (Mounjaro, Zepbound) have produced substantial weight loss in clinical trials.
+Individual response varies.

 At Private MD, GLP-1 prescribing is supervised by a board-certified internist — not an online questionnaire.
 Your program includes:

-- Initial medical evaluation — comprehensive metabolic assessment, lab work, and candidacy review
+- Initial medical evaluation — metabolic assessment, lab work, and candidacy review

 - Monthly monitoring — dose titration, side effect management, and progress tracking